Danielerikrust/CH9121/README.md

 *CH9121_Demo2.py* shows how to use the CH9121 after having adjusted all the constants within the *CH9121.py* file.
 This method is recommended if your Pico maintains consistent network settings.

+*mainForPico.py* is the working software for the Pico-ETH-CH9121 hat.
+The write and read functions are set to Timers instead of interrupts.
+As a PLC the Pico has great usage performing second by second routines.
+You can connect two CH9121 Picos over a LAN.
+Set one to a server mode, and the other to a client mode and they will communicate their internal temperature by Timed read & writes.

+UDP and TCP are both accomodated with this software.
+Simply change the network parameters for your application and start.
+For a LAN it is workable to use the local IP of the device also as the Gateway IP.

 # CH9121 Specifications
 Specifications for the Waveshare Pico_ETH_CH9121 ethernet hat for Raspberry Pi Pico, and Waveshare 2-Ch_Uart_to_Eth board.